chrisrowe/formation/README.md

 ## Dropbox
 - Open Dropbox, sign into Personal and Work
-- Selectively sync just the personal “Sync” folder (do the others later), the Good Work account will do local SmartSync
+- Selectively sync just the personal “Sync” folder (do the others later)

 ## Open Alfred
 - Activate the Powerpack, licence in 1Password
-- Set up syncing under the Advanced tab, the folder is in Dropbox/Sync/Alfred, make sure Dropbox has finished syncing - before doing this
+- Set up syncing under the Advanced tab, the folder is in Dropbox/Sync/Alfred, make sure Dropbox has finished syncing before doing this
-- Remove the default Spotlight shortcut in System Preferences > Keyboard > Shortcuts
-- Change shortcut to cmd+space
-- Enable clipboard history for all types
-- Enable snippets auto expand
 - Change theme to macOS Sierra

 ## Fonts